 Perfect crystals are characterized by an ideal lattice.
 At high temperatures, the thermal motion of the atoms overwhelms the lattice potential, and the crystal melts.
-In the present article we consider physical effects that occur at significantly lower temperatures.
-Consider atoms at the surfaces of a crystal.
-They can more easily be displaced from their equilibrium positions by thermal fluctuations, since they reside at the boundary between the crystal and, usually, a fluid.
+In the present article, we consider physical effects that occur at significantly lower temperatures.
+Consider the atoms at the surface of a crystal, they can more easily be displaced from their equilibrium positions by thermal fluctuations, since they reside at the boundary between the crystal and, usually, a fluid.
 They feel the periodic potential created by the bulk of the crystal, as well as a more uniform potential from the fluid.
-At low temperatures, surface atoms are not displaced significantly from their equilibrium positions determined by the bulk potential, the surface is flat and the atoms are ideally arranged.
+At low temperatures, surface atoms are not displaced significantly from their equilibrium positions determined by the bulk potential, the surface is flat, and the atoms are ideally arranged.
+At higher temperatures, the thermal motion of surface atoms becomes significant, and they are randomly displaced, forming a rough fluctuating surface.
+The periodic potential is destroyed by thermal effects, a phenomenon known as the roughening transition.^{23,24}